 derek r. ford is an academic, teacher, artist, and organizer living in Syracuse, NY.
-He is a PhD candidate in Cultural Foundations of Education at Syracuse University.
-He studies foundations of education, with a focus on the broad intersections of space, identity, political economy, architecture, and pedagogy.
+He is a PhD candidate in Cultural Foundations of Education at Syracuse University, studying foundations of education, with a focus on the broad intersections of space, identity, political economy, architecture, and pedagogy.
 He currently teaches in the Social Justice Studies Program at Hobart & William Smith Colleges.

 Another research project examines the air conditions of education–such as the technologies and ideologies of air conditioning–and how these inform and express educational theories and architectures.